 Chromebooks are used throughout the school day.
 Students must remember that they are for school purposes ONLY.
 If a student does not use their Chromebooks appropriately, the following disciplinary actions will occur:

-1st Offense: Documented warning.
+1st Offense: Documented warning

-2nd Offense: A common detention will be assigned.
+2nd Offense: A lunch detention will be assigned 3rd Offense: Two lunch detentions will be assigned